 The Land is Home at Inglewood Bird Sanctuary

-In 2022 as part of The Land is Home project, the Inglewood Bird Sanctuary will celebrate Indigenous connection to the land by exhibiting artworks from Blackfoot, Tsuut’ina and Stoney Nakoda artists.
-This project acknowledges that First Nations people have cared for these lands since time immemorial and served as the original stewards of the places we now enjoy as parks.
+From spring 2022 to spring 2023, The Land is Home project celebrates Indigenous connection to the land with rotating exhibits by Blackfoot, Tsuut’ina and Stoney Nakoda artists at the Inglewood Bird Sanctuary Nature Centre.
+Exhibits include both traditional and contemporary painting, drawing, sculpture, video, poetry, music and performance with a theme of nature or land.
+This project reminds park visitors that Indigenous people have cared for these lands since time immemorial and served as the original stewards of the places we now enjoy as parks.
 It aims to teach us that protecting and honouring the land is universally important across all Indigenous cultures.

 Moh’kinsstis Public Art Guiding Circle